 Impact

-Most people scan a webpage to find what they need.
+Most people scan a webpage or document to find what they need.
 Screen reader users do the same by pulling up a list of headings and jumping to the section they want.
 This only works if headings are used correctly and consistently.

 When headings are misused (e.g., skipped levels or used for emphasis), screen reader users may miss important content or struggle to understand the page’s structure.
 When headings are missing altogether, users may be forced to listen to the entire page line by line.
 The same problem occurs when headings are only visual.
 If text is bolded or enlarged to look like a heading but isn’t marked up as a true heading, screen readers won’t recognize it.
 In both cases, users may be forced to listen to the entire page line by line, unable to navigate efficiently.